M.Sc. / P.Grad. Dip. in Clinical Supervision

 - Hold professional indemnity insurance for supervision

-- Formal application to include a CV, 2 references, evidence of EU status, as relevant, and an individual interview
+- Formal application to include a CV, 2 references (one of which needs to be from a clinical supervisor), evidence of qualifications, evidence of EU status, as relevant, and attend for an individual interview

 Fitness to Practice